-Here are four of our favorite Eat a Rainbow programs, with notes on key features of each one.
+Here are three of our favorite Eat a Rainbow programs, with notes on key features of each one.
 At the end is a link to our recommended five color guide for beginners of any age.

 Note to reader: Vegetables and fruit that are white- green (anthoxanthin-chlorophyll) are usually classified as green, but can be included in recipes as white, providing both color groups at the same time.

 These include celery, Chinese cabbage, bok choy, pear and zucchini.
 When onion is shown in the green category, it means green onions or scallions.
 They also do double duty as green and white.